Earth Notes: On Website Technicals (2018/12)Updated 2019-04-22 12:01 GMT

 The reason for this is that the image and document are cached independently.
 When the srcset is generated, the cache doesn't know the image dimensions.
 This is done for a few reasons:

 - It's possible that the image could be updated and change dimensions for example.
 Updating all referencing document when the image changes is possible, but increase cpu costs on the server.

 - It also means that in a cold cache cache, the document cannot be returned to the user until the image has been fetched, which slows down delivery of the document.
 This has a far more significant affect on user experience than the CPU cost of unnecessary srcset parsing.

-There is also a comment here suggesting that what we should really do is have
+There is also a comment in this amp-img issue discussion suggesting that what should really happen is to have

 It turns out that the only current way to suppress this inserted

 srcset is to have one of my own already there.
 Apparently